 Flying with kids has never been an easy task, but the 3-in-1 product, Armrest Buddy aims to ease a few of the burdens.
 Created by James Thorn, Head of Design at Roamwild, an Arm Rest Buddy is a soft plush animal, blanket and travel pillow that slips right on top of a plane’s armrests.
 “We were on the way back from Spain, and my youngest refused to wear the travel neck pillow we bought for the trip.
 I spent most of the flight with my head in my hands—but the good news is it prompted me to come up with the Armrest Buddy,” says Thorn.
 But while the plane trip served as the inspiration for the product, the Armrest Buddy will go anywhere you do whether traveling by car, bus, coach, train or ferry.
 Each set comes with an ample-sized and soft blanket made from premium and hand-washable fabrics.

-While many babies delight when it comes to feeding time, Martin Hill noticed that his baby boy was pretty fussy when it was his turn to feed the baby during the evening.
+While many babies delight when it comes to feeding time, Martin Hill noticed that his baby boy was pretty fussy when it was his turn to feed the baby.
 Hill knew the infant would calm down when was read to, but trying to hold a book, a bottle and a baby at the same time was quite a feat.
-To rectify that, he created The Beebo, a bottle holder that straps on allowing parents to free up one hand!
-Imagine the possibilities!
-Martin’s wife loves that she could now feed the baby and enjoy meals with the rest of the family—at the same time.
+To rectify that, he created The Beebo, a bottle holder that straps on, allowing parents to free up one hand—imagine the possibilities!
+Martin’s wife loved that she could now feed the baby and enjoy meals with the rest of the family—at the same time.

-When Jason and his wife Helen learned that 70% more harmful UV rays can reach a child’s retinas than adults due to their underdeveloped pupils, they were a little freaked out.
-Wanting only the best for their son Brandon and wanting to protect him from irreversible damage, Jason went on the hunt to find suitable sunglasses.
-Unfortunately, what he found were two types of shades: ones that were made cheaply or expensive ones created by high-end designers who didn't seem to know how to appropriately design for kids.
-In order to find quality sunglasses that fit and didn’t break the bank, Jason created his own brand: Toucca Kids.
-Touccas, (which is the name from Brandon’s favorite toy stuffed red panda by the way), are designed to be both functional yet durable and are made with hypoallergenic and eco-friendly acetate that will not fade.
-Each pair are made with TAC polarized lenses, German-made OBE spring hinges and comfort-fit nose pads with a sense of style to boot.
+When Jason and his wife Helen discovered that 70% more harmful UV rays can reach a child’s retinas than adults, they searched for suitable sunglasses for their son Brandon.
+Unfortunately, what they found were two types of shades: ones that were cheaply made or expensive ones from high-end designers who didn't know how to appropriately design for kids.
+So Jason created his own brand.
+Toucca Kids are designed to be both functional yet durable and are made with non-fading, hypoallergenic and eco-friendly acetate.
+Each pair is made with TAC polarized lenses, German-made OBE spring hinges and comfort-fit nose pads

 While you might not have any trouble getting your kids to take a bath, for other families, the struggle is real.
 When Ray Phillips worked as a program director for a facility that treated children who had experienced trauma, he found that bath time was one of the most difficult events of the day.
 One child just couldn’t bear to be separated from this stuffed toy friend.
 So, Phillips modified the animal to hold a bar of soap and suddenly, bath time was fun once again.
 SoapSox are cuddly companions that kids can play with all day long and then join them in the tub later in the day.
 “A patented soap pocket transforms lovable SoapSox into sudsy washcloth—just add soap and scrub.
 It’s the way kids want to wash!” says Phillips.